DaddySpin/Irons-Spells-and-Spellbooks-x-Create-recipes/README.md

 Requires KubeJS, KubeJS Create, Create, Create: Vintage, Iron's Spell and Spellbooks and Alshanex's Familiars(optional, has built in compat)

+INCOMPATIBILITES: Easy Anvils by Fuzs(it changes the formatting for renaming items in an anvil which makes master crafting recipes no longer work)

 https://www.curseforge.com/minecraft/mc-mods/kubejs

 https://www.curseforge.com/minecraft/mc-mods/kubejs-create